0NL1N3-D/Base64-Schema-Project/README.md

-Here’s a polished and detailed README description for your GitHub repository:

-markdown

 # Image to Base64 Converter

 This project is a web application that allows users to convert images into Base64 format and upload them to a server.
 With a clean and modern interface, users can select an image file, provide a custom name (without the file extension), and view the generated Base64 string.
 The application also communicates with a Node.js backend, which stores the uploaded images in a MongoDB database.